fragaria/karmen/README.md

 # GO VISIT http://localhost:4000/
 ```

 The network autodiscovery via ARP does not work at all in the dev mode.
-The mDNS resolution
-also does not work in the dev mode due to the networking configuration.
-(You can enable these two
-features by altering the network settings of the containers, check [`docker-compose.release.yml`](./docker-compose.release.yml) for inspiration).

 On the other hand, two fake virtual printers are automatically added to your envirnoment, so you have a few
 things to play with.